DavidLXu/DavidLXu.github.io/_posts/2024-02-06-blog-post-DayDreamer.md

 - [Physical robots](https://github.com/danijar/daydreamer) (May require MuJoCo or Isaac to reproduce due to lack of hardware)
 - [Games](https://github.com/danijar/dreamerv2) (Easier to reproduce)
-This is a sample blog post.
-Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
-Testing testing testing this blog post.
-Blog posts are cool.

 ------